How to Secure Your Website With HTTPS

 - Do not broadly scope sensitive cookies and give them a “Secure” attribute when set up.

 This switch does not completely hacker-proof your website.
-However, it offers your site safety from certain types of cyber attacks.
+However, it offers your site safety from certain types of cyberattacks.
 Take the time to put these protections in place the right way.
-Contact us to learn more about how to secure your website with HTTPS.
+Contact us to learn more about how to secure your website.